-When it comes to training load management, sports scientists are constantly trying to manage the tension between simplicity and complexity, and between usability and fidelity.
-The acute: chronic workload ratio (ACWR) came under attack for taking an overly simplistic analysis approach to a complex problem.
+When it comes to training load management, sports scientists are constantly trying to manage the tension between simplicity and complexity.
+The acute: chronic workload ratio (ACWR), for instance, came under attack for taking an overly simplistic analysis approach to a complex problem.
 At the other end of the complexity spectrum, there is trepidation about “black box” structures; those which are opaque, non-intuitive, and difficult to interpret in relation to decision-making (Teng et al., 2022).

 Sports scientists have a desire, a need in fact, to understand the results that machines output.
 We strive to “unpack the black box” (Malone et al., 2017), to understand the inner workings of force plates and tracking technologies.
 Our interventions and recommendations are built upon trust; trust that is itself built upon the ability to reason our decision making.

-It was unsurprising then that artificial intelligence (AI) transparency and black boxes came up as a key topic for sports science practitioners.
+It was unsurprising then that artificial intelligence (AI) transparency and black boxes came up as a key topic for sports science practitioners in our community discussion.

-In my series so far on AI in sport, Zone7 has added to the discussion on the AI Dictionary for sports scientists, sports science data inputs, and the importance of contextual factors.
+In my series so far on AI in sport in collaboration with Zone7, we have discussed definitions via an AI Dictionary for sports scientists, sports science data inputs, and the importance of contextual factors.
 As we move onto the analysis part of the data pipeline, they have kindly agreed to answer practitioner questions relating to analysis, transparency, and validation.

 Thanks to Zone7 CEO & Co-founder, Tal Brown, and Performance Director, Rich Buchanan, for sharing their thoughts!